razshare/catpaw/README.md

 ```bash
 composer prod:build
 ```
-The building process can be configured inside the `build.yaml` file.
+The building process can be configured inside the `build.ini` file.

 After building your application, you can simply run it using
 ```
 php app.phar
 ```
-The resulting `.phar`, by default (check `build.yaml`), includes the following directories:
+The resulting `.phar`, by default (check `build.ini`), includes the following directories:

 - `./src`
 - `./vendor`